EU leaders struggle for deal on energy crunch fix | Headlines

 The European Commission has said it is ready to lead negotiations on pooling demand and seeking gas before next winter, following a similar model through which the bloc bought COVID-19 vaccines on behalf of member states.
 The EU remained divided over whether to ban Russian oil and gas imports in addition to the slew of sanctions it has imposed on Moscow since the invasion a month ago.

 Moscow calls its actions in Ukraine a "special military operation" to demilitarise and "denazify" Ukraine.
-Kyiv and the West say Putin launched an unprovoked war of aggression.
+Kyiv and the West say Putin launched an unprovoked war.
 Europe's dependency on energy from Russia means the question of whether to impose an embargo, as the United States has done, is economically risky, and no decision was expected on Friday.

-Poland's Prime Minister Mateusz Morawiecki said Germany, Hungary and Austria were among the most reticent about imposing a ban on Russian oil and gas.
-It was unclear if a common position would emerge on Russia's demand this week that "unfriendly" countries must use roubles to pay for its oil and gas and if the Commission would get a mandate to tackle that.
+Germany, Hungary and Austria were among the most reticent about imposing a ban on Russian oil and gas.
+It was unclear if a common position would emerge on Russia's demand this week that "unfriendly" countries must use roubles to pay for its oil and gas, and if the Commission would get a mandate to tackle that.

-The Kremlin's demand poses a dilemma for countries reliant on Russian energy because, by agreeing to it, they would be shoring up the rouble and channelling hard currency into Moscow - but refusal could mean their energy supplies dry up.
-(Additional reporting by Philip Blenkinsop, John Irish, Bart Meijer and Benoit Van Overstraeten; Writing by Ingrid Melander and John Chalmers; Editing by Catherine Evans)
+The Kremlin's demand poses a dilemma for countries reliant on Russian energy because, by agreeing to it, they would be shoring up the rouble and channelling hard currency into Moscow - but refusal could mean their energy supplies dry up."
+(Additional reporting by Philip Blenkinsop, Jan Strupczewski, Belen Carreno, Bart Meijer and Benoit Van Overstraeten; Writing by Ingrid Melander and John Chalmers)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)